Thailand

 Thailand Travel Guide

 Thailand, the only Southeast Asian nation never to have been colonized by European powers, is a constitutional monarchy whose current head of state is HM Bhumibol Adulyadej.
 A unified Thai kingdom has existed since the mid–14th century, and Thailand was known as Siam until 1939 when it officially became the Kingdom of Thailand.
-With great food, a tropical climate, fascinating culture and great beaches, Thailand is a magnet for travellers the world over
+With great food, a tropical climate, fascinating culture and great beaches, Thailand is a magnet for travellers the world over.

 Thailand is the 50th largest country in the world; most nearly equal in size to Spain.
 Located just 15 degrees north of the equator, Thailand has a tropical climate and temperatures typically range from 19 to 38 degrees C (66–100 F) making it the perfect location for those who love the sun.